i-am-grub/VRxC_ELRS/README.md

 Puts the timer's backpack into a binding mode for pairing with the race director's transmitter.

 > [!TIP]
-> After sucessfully completing this process, the timer's backpack will inherit the race director's bindphrase from the transmitter.
+> After successfully completing this process, the timer's backpack will inherit the race director's bindphrase from the transmitter.

 #### Test Bound Backpack's OSD : BUTTON

 Will display OSD messages on HDZero goggles with a matching bindphrase.
-Used for testing if the timer's backpack sucessfully inherited the transmitter's bindphrase.
+Used for testing if the timer's backpack successfully inherited the transmitter's bindphrase.

 #### Start Backpack WiFi : BUTTON

 Starts the backpack's WiFi mode.
 Used for over-the-air firmware updates.
+Open the URL http://elrs_timer.local on your browser.

 ### ELRS Backpack OSD Settings